Bisexual to straight = Black hole?

 It sounds like your decision to turn away from your bisexual self to be exclusively heterosexual is causing you distress.
 If you have noticed changes in your personality (such as the hatred you mention) it is important to talk to someone you trust about your feelings.
 There are many people who experience conflicting feelings about their sexuality, they way you are now.
 Some people were taught it is wrong to be gay or bisexual, others may have religious or cultural pressures to be in opposite-sex relationships.
 You may want to explore where your feelings are coming from to help figure out why you are feeling so strongly that you should be straight.
 You can check out some of the related questions below to start the process.

 Before you think about how to handle disclosing your feelings with a future girlfriend, it is important to make peace with yourself.
 There are counselors who help people manage their feelings concerning their sexual orientation, as well as any feelings of depression they may be experiencing.
 Seeing a counselor, even for a short while, can help.
-If you are a Columbia student you can call Counseling and Psychological Services (CPS) at x4-2878 to make an appointment.
-If you are not at Columbia, you can contact the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) to obtain the name of a sexuality counselor near you who can help you sort out these issues in a way that gives you peace of mind.
+You can also contact the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) to obtain the name of a sexuality counselor near you who can help you sort out these issues in a way that gives you peace of mind.